Junkers Ju 88: Ju 88G

 Some of the final G-series models received updates to the engines, using a pair of high-altitude Jumo 213E inverted V-12s with the same revised annular radiator design as the 213As already used, or to the radar, using the mid-VHF band FuG 218 Neptun AI radar with either the standardized Hirschgeweih aerials with shorter dipoles to suit the higher frequencies used, or more rarely the advanced Morgenstern 90° crossed-element, six-dipole Yagi-form antenna.
 Only a very few Ju 88G-6 night fighters were ever fitted with the semi-experimental FuG 240 Berlin N-1 cavity magnetron based, 3 GHz-band (centimetric) radar, whose dish antenna was housed in a smoothly contoured radome on the G-6's nose.
 Only about 15 of the Berlin systems were completed before V-E Day.

 Many Luftwaffe night fighter aces, such as Helmut Lent (110 victories) and Heinrich Prinz zu Sayn-Wittgenstein (87 victories) flew Ju 88s during their careers.

 Operational history

-Invasion of Poland
+Initial operations and the invasion of Poland

+The first Ju 88s to be used in squadron service were assigned to the unit Erprobungskommando 88 (Ekdo 88), which was responsible for testing new bomber designs and their crews under hostile conditions.
+On 26 September 1939, the unit's first operation was conducted, during which multiple Ju 88s flew over the Firth of Forth with the intention of bombing any British warships present.
+It is generally believed that no meaningful damage was inflicted to any British vessel during this raid, although future attacks to this area by the type were often more successful.

-Only 12 Ju 88s saw action during the invasion of Poland.
-The unit Erprobungskommando 88 (Ekdo 88) was responsible for testing new bomber designs and their crews under hostile conditions.
-They selected 12 aircraft and their crews and attached them to 1./Kampfgeschwader 25.
-As a result of its small operational numbers, the type made no impact.
+A total of 12 Ju 88s saw action during the invasion of Poland.
+Ekdo 88 selected 12 aircraft and their crews and attached them to 1./Kampfgeschwader 25.
+As a result of its small operational numbers, the type made no meaningful impact.